VoltLang/Docs/doc/tvpl/c5-statements.md

 ## Import Statement

-We touched on `import` statements earlier in chapter 3, but there's more too them than 'import watt.io'.
+We touched on `import` statements earlier in chapter 3, but there's more to them than `import watt.io`.
 At the top of this chapter we said that statements affect flow of execution.
 At first blush, this doesn't seem to be true of `import` statements; they don't *do* anything on their own, do they?

 In fact, an `import` statement modifies every single lookup of an identifier in the module.
 'Import' is perhaps a slight misnomer, then, as what the `import` statement does is add a scope (a place where names are stored) to the places the compiler looks when you type a name that isn't a keyword or builtin type.